Covid 19 coronavirus: Today's case numbers update from Ministry of Health

 Since August 11, the ministry's contact tracing team has identified 3224 close contacts of cases, of which 3199 have been contacted and are self-isolating.
 The rest are in the process of being contacted.

-The ministry processed just under 4000 Covid test yesterday, bringing the total number of tests to 818,600.
+The ministry processed just under 4000 Covid tests yesterday, bringing the total number of tests to 818,600.

-The new cases brings the number of people linked to the community cluster who remain in the Auckland quarantine facility to 70.
+The new cases bring the number of people linked to the community cluster who remain in the Auckland quarantine facility to 70.

 That includes 52 people who have tested positive for Covid-19 and their household contacts.